 Emails are also another great resource for reaching out to lots of people with just a click.
 However, building email lists can be a bit of work.
 On the plus side, with a few tricks, you can do so efficiently.

 Create a space on your course page or landing page where you can request people's emails.
 But don't be too forward.
 Maybe advertise an e-book or some exclusive product and in addition, ask interested people to drop their emails to receive these resources.
 Once you have collected ample emails, consistently reach out to your subscribers with interesting content.
 It can be product launches or simple life updates.

 The productivity guru, Ali Abdaal does it really well.
 Have a look for yourself below.

 Webinars are in season it seems.
 Whether course creators or organizations, everyone is making the most of them.
 They are a great way of virtually meeting lots of people from all over the world.
 It is cheap, accessible, and a quick way of marketing your online courses.
 Furthermore, webinars are also a great way of building email lists since you will anyways have access to people's emails after signing up.

 11. Start a YouTube channel

 This is how most of the course developers start out.
 One starts out by putting pro-bono courses on Youtube and hopes to build an organic following.
 A more efficient way of doing this is by moving courses to proper course hosting platforms and using YouTube for creating interesting additional video content.
 Use the platform for lighter more fun stuff to generate leads for your website.
+At the same time, don't forget about the security and speed of your website.
+You can provide good user experience with a Mac VPS hosting.
 Perhaps, you can use it to put out little teasers of your courses.